oapostrophe/HeartNet/index.md

-# HeartNet: Detecting MI in images of 12-lead EKGs
-Sean O'Connor, Stephanie Yu, Georgia Kenderova, Lucky Lim
+a project by Sean O'Connor, Stephanie Yu, Georgia Kenderova, and Lucky Lim

 # Video presentation